kimtuck/MdDS/_pages/coping-tips.md

 <ul>
  	<li>When cleaning, be mindful to not bend down, stand up or turn in place quickly.
 Avoid a sudden spike in symptoms and take your time.</li>
  	<li>The closed space of the shower is troublesome for many.
 Touching the walls may help with spatial orientation.
 Many find a shower stool, massaging tub mat, grab bars, or a clear shower curtain helpful.</li>
+ 	<li>Consider switching out any fluorescent lights in your home.
+Use incandescent table-top lamps instead.</li>
  	<li>If shopping is challenging, look for grocery stores that offer shopping services with pick-up or delivery.</li>
  	<li>Keep meals simple and ask for help cooking, especially stirring and mixing.</li>
  	<li>Be careful loading and unloading the dishwasher and washer/dryer.
 The up-down and back-and-forth movement may trigger or elevate symptoms.</li>